duhrer/duhrer.github.io/_posts/projects/2025-10-10-pico-microtoner.md

 ![36 EDO](/assets/img/2025-10-10-36-EDO.svg)

-Most sound-producing elements can bend 1/2 semitones in each direction, but given that each note you output starts at a semitone, all you really need is to be able to bend a full semitone to reach all the notes between the "normal" semitones.
+Most sound-producing elements can bend 1 or 2 semitones in each direction, but given that each note you output starts at a semitone, all you really need is to be able to bend a full semitone to reach all the notes between the "normal" semitones.